 “This is the first one,” I said quietly, knowing he could barely see the faded scar next to my hairline.
 “My… old man… he threw a laptop at me.”

-“First one, huh?” he repeated in a sad voice.
+“First one, huh?” he repeated with a sad voice.

-“First of many,” I said, nodding as I opened the door.
+“First of many,” I nodded before opening the door.

 We dropped that topic after that, and just focused on working out.
 I was surprised by how much I enjoyed having company, someone to talk to.
 As long as we kept talking about weights and routines, I was feeling quite comfortable.